 To avoid crappy code, SAFe suggests a handful of practices that are aimed more at prevention than traditional test/fit testing.
 SAFe starts with Agile Architecture, a principal that architecture is emergent, but the system architecture needs to evolve ahead of the newest features, to make adding those features possible.
 It includes continuous integration, having the software build and automated checks run for every check-in.
 SAFe advocates test-first as a philosophy, not just unit tests but also at the specification level.
 This practice of creating concrete examples, down to the inputs and expected results as a collaborative, whole team effort is called Acceptance Test Driven Development in SAFe.

 SAFe also includes classic eXtreme Programming practices like pair work, not just for programmers but for many roles, along with refactoring (improving the design of existing code) and collective ownership.
-Collective ownership of code gets more complex with multiple teams, but it also means that teams can make corrections instead of creating a “ticket,” or “make-work” for another team.
+Collective ownership of code gets more complex with multiple teams, but it also means that teams can make corrections instead of create a “ticket,” or “make-work” for another team.
 This prevents the first team from being blocked and also does not create priority problems for team two – as team one’s priority and blocker will probably be team two’s “nice to have.”

 SAFe at portfolio level

 At the portfolio level, SAFe looks for the IT organization ability to deliver, and perhaps support/maintain, working software.
 The metrics that SAFe suggests are things like employee engagement, customer satisfaction (these may be internal), agility, time-to-market, quality and the ability to work with partners outside of the software organization.
-In addition to these measures, SAFe suggests burn-up charts to manage the process of an individual epic and a bar chart showing actual and to-be-done work to compare the progress of multiple epics at one time.
+In addition to these measures, SAFe suggests burn-up charts manage the process of an individual epic and a bar chart showing actual and to-be-done work to compare the progress of multiple epics at one time.

 Where most agile development organizations focus at the team level, on sprints or iteration, SAFe focuses on the program, which could be five to 15 teams.
 The program-level sprint in SAFe is the Program Increment, formerly known as the Potentially Shippable Increment.